Scrum Master Studio Series: Frame# 2 - Sprint Goal

 “By design & By talent,” wrote the basketball player Bill Russel of his team, the Boston Celtics, [we] were a team of specialists.

 Like a team of Specialists in any field, our performance depended both on individual excellence and on how well we worked together.
 An idea from Russell’s resonates well with the Sprint goal.

 Teams are not teams from day one; they will have to learn together, understand each other, develop a relationship, Russell is careful to tell us that it’s not friendship, it’s a different kind of relationship that made his team’s work special.
 That relationship, more than ay Individual triumph, gave him his most significant moments in the Sport.

 At its simplest level, a shared goal is an answer to the question,

 Just as personal goals are pictures or images people carry in their heads and hearts, so too are shared vision pictures that people throughout a Scrum Team Carry.
 Scrum guide articulates it well,

-The Sprint Goal is an objective set for the Sprint that can be met through the implementation of Product Backlog.
-It guides the Development Team on why they are building an Increment.
-This is one of the reasons “Why” creating a compelling goal is essential.
-A goal is truly shared when you and I have a similar picture and are committed to one another having it, not just to each of us, individually having it.
+The Sprint Goal is an objective set for the Sprint that can be met through the implementation of the Product Backlog.
+It guides the Development Team on why they are building an Increment. it is one of the reasons “Why” creating a compelling goal is essential.
+A goal is genuinely shared when you and I have a similar picture and are committed to one another having it, not just to each of us, individually having it.
 When people genuinely share a goal, they are connected, bound together by a common aspiration.

 Why Shared Goal Matters?